Embassy of Belarus, London

 The Embassy of Belarus in London is the diplomatic mission of Belarus in the United Kingdom.
 It is situated just south of Kensington Gardens between the Embassy of Azerbaijan and the Embassy of Mongolia.

 Britain and Belarus established diplomatic relations in 1992 shortly after Belarus regained independence; a consular general was set up in 1993.
 The Belarusian diaspora in the UK provided the newly established consular-general and embassy with a building at 1 St Stephen's Crescent.
-In 1994 the Consulte General was transformed into the Embassy of the Republic of Belarus in the United Kingdom of Great Britain and Northern Ireland.
+In 1994 the Consulate General was transformed into the Embassy of the Republic of Belarus in the United Kingdom of Great Britain and Northern Ireland.
 The first Ambassador of Belarus to the UK was HE Mr. Vladimir Senko.

 Political Dialog.
 During the first years of the development of relations between Belarus and the UK quite an intensive political dialogue was established.
 The Chairman of the Supreme Council of the Republic of Belarus (December 1994) and the Prime Minister of the Republic of Belarus (May, 1995) visited London.
 Several working visits of the Deputy Prime Ministers to the UK were organised.
 Contacts at municipal level were established.

 On June 14, 1996, the United Kingdom of Great Britain and Northern Ireland was one of the first in the European Union to ratify the Partnership and Cooperation Agreement between Belarus and the EU.

-Due to mutual interest of the countries in cooperation in a number of essentially important spheres, contacts on interdepartmental level are maintained; inter-regional and businesses interaction between the two countries is developed.
+Due to mutual interest of the countries in cooperation in a number of essentially important spheres, contacts on interdepartmental level are maintained; inter-regional and business interaction between the two countries is developed.

 On November 18, 2008, the first Belarus Investment Forum took place in London.
 On November 16-19th, 2008 within the framework of the Forum a delegation headed by Belarus Prime Minister Sergei Sidorsky visited London.

 On February 18, 2013, the Ambassador Extraordinary and Plenipotentiary of the Republic of Belarus to the United Kingdom of Great Britain and Northern Ireland HE Mr. Sergei Aleinik presented the copies of his Credentials to the Vice Marshal of the Diplomatic Corps, Director of Protocol.

 On June 5, 2013, at the Royal London Residence – the Buckingham Palace – HE Mr. Sergei Aleinik presented his Credentials to the Queen Elizabeth II.

 On 8 – 10 September 2013, HE Alena Kupchyna, Deputy Minister of Foreign Affairs of the Republic of Belarus paid a working visit to the United Kingdom.
 During the visit Deputy Minister A.Kupchina had meetings with the Rt Hon David Lidington MP, Minister of State for Europe of the Foreign Commonwealth Office.